Snapdragon (graphic novel)

 Snapdragon is a graphic novel written and illustrated by Kat Leyh, which was published in 2020 by First Second Books.
-It tells the story of a teenage girl called Snapdragon, who becomes friends of the neighborhood witch, and focus on her life and relationships.
+It tells the story of a teenage girl called Snapdragon, who becomes friends with the neighborhood witch, and focuses on her life and relationships.

 Plot

 Snapdragon, nicknamed Snap, lives in a town where a witch who eats roadkill is rumored to live in.
 She meets the "witch", only to discover she is an old woman named Jacks who harvests roadkill to create statues out of their skeletons to be sold.
 Nevertheless, Snap takes an interest in Jacks' work and asks to be mentored.
 Snap finds an old picture of Jacks with her grandmother Jessamine; the woman explains that she and Jessamine were in love with each other but ultimately broke up.
 While releasing a group of baby possums into the woods, Snap is surprised that she and Jacks are able to see the ghost of the possum's mother around them.
 Jacks explains that she is in fact a witch, and Snap asks her to teach how to perform magic.

 Jacks instructs Snap on how to focus on her energy in order to interact with ghosts, but she is disappointed in her failures.
 She instead practices magic herself in a more haphazard way.
 She shows her technique to Jacks, but when it almost gets someone hurt, Jacks tells her to stick to her method of controlling one's energy.

 The abusive ex-boyfriend of Snap's mother returns to her home one day while Snap is home alone.
 Jacks is alerted by her magic and quickly brings her mother home while Snap fends him off with her own magic.
 Snap and her mother invite Jacks to Thanksgiving, where Jacks reunites with Jessamine and they fall back in love.
 As Snap becomes more confident in her powers, she reflects that the rumor of a witch living in their town is almost true, there's just more than one.